5 Ways to Break the habit of being an Energetic Sponge

 When we are behaving like energetic sponges, most often most of our attention is focused outside of us, on others and the situation around us, scouting out and looking for potential danger.
 Ideally however, as sensitive beings, our focus is balanced about 50% inward as we notice our breath and body and 50% outward on the world and others around us.
 This shifting of focus can take a little practice but once we can get the hang of it, it can make a big difference in how we are able to connect with our own being and ultimately pick up less.

-A true energetic boundary is created with our own presence.
+A natural energetic boundary is created with our own presence.
 Meaning, our energy is rooted in our physical body and the connection between the two are nourished by our breath and our attention is grounded in the present moment.

 My book, Energetic Boundaries 101 will take you through step by step how to crate an energetic boundary with your own presence.
 A vital skill for those of us who habitually find our self sponging up energy!